KdB13/edorva-assessment/README.md

 ## Note:

 Sorry for the typo in repository name.
-It's actually **advora-assessment**.
+It's actually **edvora-assessment**.